 Status: Town Hall's new Emergency Generator upgrades were completed in the Fall of 2013, which serves the entire building including, the Police Department on second floor.
 The twelve (12) generators for Public Works to provide operation of traffic control signals during power outages have been purchased and are in storage.
 The Parks & Recreation Transfer Switch installation project was completed in 2009.
 In addition, the Town has executed an Emergency Debris Removal Contract under RFP No. 15-02 with Phillips and Jordan, Inc. and DRC Emergency Services, LLC. for clearance of debris to the side of the road and other Debris Removal Services.
+The Town will soon execute a new Emergency Debris Road Clearing Services Contract under RFP 19-09, with T.F.R.
+Enterprises, Inc. for clearance of debris to the side of the road and other Debris Removal Services.
 The contract includes the rental of generators as needed ranging from 5 to 120 KW, as well as portable trailer mounted air conditioners (5 and 12 tons) and portable server coolers (2 and 3 tons).